Published: 15 May 2022

 The yawing movement of the multirotor aircraft is mainly realized by the difference in torque between the positive and negative rotors.
 In the design of a multirotor system, in a view looking down, a rotor with a counterclockwise rotation is generally defined as a positive rotor, while a rotor with a clockwise rotation is defined as a negative rotor.
 Applying this condition to the aircraft designed in this paper, rotors 2, 4, 6, and 8 are positive rotors, and rotors 1, 3, 5, and 7 are negative rotors.
 The aircraft can fly in the positive direction by increasing the speeds of rotors 1, 3, 5, and 7 and by reducing the speeds of rotors 2, 4, 6, and 8, while it can fly in the negative direction by reducing the speeds of rotors 1, 3, 5, and 7 and by increasing the speeds of rotors 2, 4, 6, and 8.
 Therefore, a yawing movement can be carried out by controlling the difference in speed between rotors 1, 3, 5, and 7 and rotors 2, 4, 6, and 8.

-The total thrust is:
+The total thrust U1 is:

-where is a constant.
+where a is a constant.
 Finally, it is possible to obtain a simplified mathematical model of the octocopter aircraft as follows:

 The verification of model in Eq.
 (7) can rely on the flight experiment shown in Section 5, which can verify the model of octocopter UAV accurately, rather than relying on computer simulation only.